Tanvirkhan65/Autocad_electrical_2/README.md

             # delete-> onscreen object will be deleted but the copy of object become block
             # block behavior allowed or not allowed explode,scale/uniform allowed/not allowed
             # block unit inch/mm converted automatic
+            # adding hyperlink in block.To see the hyperlink we have to press ctrl+object